Red Nose Day 2015: Let's Play Darts for Comic Relief

-Starting on Sunday 1 March 2015, Gabby Logan hosted a week-long darts competition that aired on BBC Two in which a group of celebrities teamed up with professional darts players and went head-to-head in a winner-take-all tournament.
+Starting on Sunday 1 March 2015, Gabby Logan hosted a week-long darts competition that aired on BBC Two, in which a group of celebrities teamed up with professional darts players and went head-to-head in a winner-take-all tournament.
 There were four quarter finals.
 After five rounds of darts the winner was announced.
 Then the semi-finals were held, followed by the two winning duos facing off in the final round.

 The celebrity and professional partnerships were as follows:

 The People's Strictly

-Starting on Wednesday 25 February 2015, Tess Daly and Claudia Winkleman hosted the first ever Strictly Come Dancing that was open to members of the public.
+Starting on Wednesday 25 February 2015, Tess Daly and Claudia Winkleman hosted the first ever Strictly Come Dancing open to members of the public.
 Airing on Wednesday nights at 9pm, the first two episodes showed the six nominated members of the public finding out they had won a place on the show, followed by their training in ballroom dancing.
 On Wednesday 11 March at 9pm, all six couples performed live, with the winner then being crowned on Red Nose Day Night, Friday 13 March 2015.
 The judging panel consists of Len Goodman, Bruno Tonioli, Darcey Bussell and Anton Du Beke.
 It was announced on Red Nose Day Night that Cassidy Little and Natalie Lowe had won the first 'The People's Strictly'.

 The Graham Norton Show

 On Friday 6 March at 10:35pm on BBC One, Graham Norton hosted a special Comic Relief edition of The Graham Norton Show to celebrate 30 years of Comic Relief.
 His guests were past and present contributors to Comic Relief: Jennifer Saunders, David Walliams, Cheryl Cole, Jack Dee and Johnny Vegas.
-During the programme they showed an exclusive clip of the Little Britain Skit with Stephen Hawking as well as an appeal film in which David Walliams was reunited with a boy called Phillip whom he met whilst filming an appeal film for Sport Relief 2012.
+During the programme an exclusive clip of the Little Britain Skit with Stephen Hawking was shown, as well as an appeal film in which David Walliams was reunited with a boy called Phillip, whom he met whilst filming an appeal film for Sport Relief 2012.

 Other events and popular culture

 Danceathon

-The first Comic Relief Danceathon was held on Sunday 8 March, where the public strutted their stuff for six hours and helped change lives.
+The first Comic Relief Danceathon was held on Sunday 8 March, lasting six hours.
 A host of stars took part including Caroline Flack, Davina McCall, Rufus Hound and host Claudia Winkleman at The SSE Arena, Wembley.